 Yinshi Lerman-Tan, The Huntington

-This symposium is made possible through generous support from the Sammy Yukuan Lee Foundation and the Justin Vajna Memorial Fund for Educational Programs in the Chinese Garden.
+This symposium was made possible through generous support from the Sammy Yukuan Lee Foundation and the Justin Vajna Memorial Fund for Educational Programs in the Chinese Garden.